 LEARNING OUTCOMES FOR MPH PROGRAMS

 The Council on Education for Public Health, an official accreditation body empowered by the U.S. Department of Education, advises colleges to offer instruction on the history of public health, qualitative and quantitative data collection methods, and relevant trends in morbidity and mortality, including those linked to biological, political, and social factors.
-This curriculum allows students to develop vast knowledge of public health and build technical skills required to monitor new developments as they unfold.
-The core curriculum of MPH programs typically includes courses on:
+This curriculum allows students to develop vast knowledge on public health and build technical skills required to monitor new developments as they unfold.
+The core curriculum of MPH degree programs typically includes courses on:

 - Epidemiologic methods